-The daily adult recommended dose of vitamin E is 15 mg, or 1,500 IU (in its natural form; 1,100 IU in synthetic form).
-From ages 9-13, the recommendation for vitamin E is 11 mg, or 900 IU.
-Those over 14 need the full adult dose of vitamin E to remain healthy.
+Vitamin E Dosage & Risks.
+The daily adult recommended dose of this vitamin is 15 mg, or 1,500 IU (in its natural form; 1,100 IU in synthetic form).
+From ages 9-13, the recommendation for it is 11 mg, or 900 IU.
+Those over 14 need the full adult dose of this vitamin to remain healthy.

 Consumption of high levels of vitamin E foods may prevent age-related macular degeneration and cataracts.
 This vitamin, in its role as an antioxidant, may also prevent age-related cognitive decline and neurological diseases like Alzheimer’s.
 This vitamin is also well known among doctors for its work in supporting the immune system.

 Beyond this, and over the long term, this vitamin supplements may cause excessive bleeding, especially in the form of hemorrhagic stroke, or bleeding into the brain; an increased risk of certain cancers; an eye condition, retinitis pigmentosa; and heart failure among diabetic patients.

 This vitamin may also interfere with certain prescription medications like the blood-thinner warfarin, the cholesterol-lowering simvastatin, and some chemotherapy medications.